Failure is the Terrain

 Failure is the terrain.

 I share my studio with Failure.
-I know this because Failure keeps my hours, and on occasion generously accompanies me home when I’m feeling extra low.
+Failure keeps my hours and on occasion generously accompanies me home when I’m feeling extra low.

 Nothing emerges faultless.
 When Failure stumbles, quick wins ensue.
 Momentum restored, doubt silenced.